New City School

 Equity vision

-New City School is committed to serving every student & all of its families equitably, to preparing all students for success in high school & beyond, & to providing a welcoming & inclusive learning environment.
-Anchored in the understanding that relationships are foundational for learning, New City maintains small class sizes that allow for stronger & deeper relationships between students & between teachers & students.
+New City School is committed to: serving every student & family equitably, to preparing all students for success in high school & beyond, & to providing a welcoming & inclusive learning environment.
+Anchored in the understanding that relationships are foundational for learning, New City maintains small class sizes that allow for stronger & deeper relationships between students, & between teachers & students.
 Days begin with Crew meetings in which students learn to care about their classmates, develop social skills, & cultivate a safe & welcoming learning community.
-Students voice is fostered & supports differentiated by an increasingly diverse staff.
+Students’ voice is fostered & supports are differentiated by an increasingly diverse staff.
 Student voices are fostered through arts.
-Community liaison staff ensure that communication is effective between families & school, & a student support team proactively provides supports for students.
+Community liaison staff ensure that communication is effective between families & the school, & a student support team proactively provides supports for students.

 Proficiency